-They choose homeschooling because they want their children to enjoy learning, develop healthy social skills, gain a moral and spiritual grounding, and be prepared for adulthood.
-Some families choose it because their children are being bullied in school, encountering peer pressure, or struggling with low self-esteem.
-They want their children to feel safe physically and emotionally.
+As parents, we choose homeschooling because we want our children to enjoy learning, develop healthy social skills, gain a moral and spiritual grounding, and be prepared for adulthood.
+Some families choose it because our children are being bullied in school, encountering peer pressure, or struggling with low self-esteem.
+We want our children to feel safe physically and emotionally.

 The federal Child Abuse Prevention and Treatment Act (CAPTA) provides the following basic definition of child abuse and neglect that is generally followed for legal purposes:

 Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation; or

 An act or failure to act which presents an imminent risk of serious harm.

 All 50 states have child abuse laws that meet or exceed this definition.
 You can search for the child abuse laws in specific states here.